Reopening of Schools

-It is with regret that we must inform you that school will be closing at 3:15pm on Friday 27th March to ALL children, including those of key workers.
-We have had to make this decision in the best interests of our staff, children and families to keep everybody safe and healthy.
+School is currently closed to all children, except for those children whose parents are key workers, who are vulnerable, or who have an EHCP.
 Please keep visiting our website and social media channels to stay updated on any new developments.
-This decision will be reviewed weekly.
-If you are a key worker, or a parent of a vulnerable child (including a Social Worker working with your family or your child has an EHCP) and are seeking a local school for your child to attend during this period of closure, you can contact us via phone (0121 667 4066) or email (firstname.lastname@example.org).
-Both of these channels of communication will be responded to every day of the school closure.
+If you are a key worker, or a parent of a vulnerable child (including a Social Worker working with your family or your child has an EHCP) and want your child to attend school during this period of closure, you can contact us via phone (0121 667 4066) or email (firstname.lastname@example.org).
+Both of these channels of communication will be responded to every day.
 We thank you for your continued support in this difficult time and look forward to seeing you and your children soon.

 Learning from home in the event of absence of school closure

 We understand that all parents and carers are eager for their children to not miss out on any learning in the event of absence caused by self-isolation, illness from Covid-19, or even school closure.
 For that reason, all children have access to Google Classroom where they can access work that they may be missing out on whilst they are at home.
 All children have Google account log ins that they will use to log in to Google Classroom.

 Please read this short guide to accessing Google Classroom, which is very simple to understand and will help to ensure that your children do not miss out on any key learning.
 Please also keep up to date on any further communication from the school by regularly checking our Facebook and Twitter pages, as well as our ‘Letters Home’ page (access via the ‘News & Events’ tab in the menu bar).

 Please follow the link below.